Vice004/functional.programming/README.md

 # functional.programming
-Short course on functional programming with C#
+Short course I took on functional programming with C# touching heavily on immutability